grillssolution/openhumansearch/CONTRIBUTING.md

 - We use ESLint.
 Please run `npm run lint` before opening a pull request.
 - Keep components small and functional.
-- Ensure the app maintains its zero-dependency backend philosophy unless proposing a major architectural proxy layer.
+- Ensure the app maintains a minimal backend footprint (only using lightweight serverless API proxies when necessary for higher rate limits).